ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Cancel
 ```

-Finally, there is a need to define the threshold of how many keys are required for a change to be valid
+Finally, there is a need to define the threshold of how many keys to require for a change to be valid
-(there is some input validation).
-For example, if 1 key only is needed, as preceding, just enter 1.
+-there is some input validation-.
+For example, if the is one control key, as preceding, just enter 1.
 The threshold _could_ be arbitrary depending on the needs, for example 2 of 4 addresses,
-1 of 3, 3 of 5, etc., but currently this tool only works if _at least one control key is owned
+1 of 3, 3 of 5, etc., but currently this tool only works if _the private key used here owns at least
-by the same private key used here and the threshold is set to 1_.
+one control key and the threshold is 1_.

 ```bash
 ✔ Enter required number of control key signatures to add a validator: 1
 ```

-Here the wizard completes, and the transaction is attempted.
+Here the wizard completes, and CLI attempts the transaction.

-If the private key is not funded or does not have enough funds, an error message is going to be shown:
+If the private key isn't funded or doesn't have enough funds, the error message is going to be:

 ```bash
 Error: insufficient funds: provided UTXOs need 100000000 more units of asset "U8iRqJoiJm8xZHAacmvYyZVwqQx6uDNtQeP3CQ6fcgQk3JqnK"
 ```

-If the private key is funded, but the **control key** is incorrect (not controlled by the private
+If the private key has funds, but the **control key** is incorrect (not controlled by the private
-key), the Subnet is going to be created, but _not the blockchain_:
+key), the CLI is going to create the Subnet, but _not the blockchain_:

 ```bash
 Subnet has been created with ID: 2EkPnvnDiLgudnf8NjtxaNcVFtdAAnUPvaoNBrc9WG5tNmmfaK.
 Now creating blockchain...